-Colorado Springs Child Custody Attorneys
+Colorado Springs Child Custody Lawyer

-How Is Child Custody Determined in Colorado?
+How Is Child Custody Determined in Colorado Springs?

 There are two aspects in Colorado custody cases: parenting time and decision-making responsibilities.
-Colorado courts generally prefer ordering joint decision-making arrangements, wherein both parents have the right to make decisions on their child’s behalf.

 Decision-making responsibility includes the authority to make decisions about: